\\\ Dog Walks

 - A sun canopy or umbrella shade is important, not just for you, but also for your dog who can catch sunburn as much as you can.

 - You may need to use a short and/or long dog lead during restriction times, and take a dog muzzle if you prefer your dog to wear one on busier beaches.
 They can act out character in new, unknown places often feeling anxious.

 - Please remember to take your rubbish home with you.
 That includes dog poop which is your responsibility to clean up at all times

 The recent pandemic has bought about new changes to the ways we do things.
 Post lockdown restrictions may require households not to travel in certain areas of the UK.
 Read the latest government advice.
 It’s advisable to check with your local council and social media websites before making special journeys.
 You may find that you are required to pre-book vehicle entry into popular beaches during the summer months.

-Prices and information correct at time of writing.
+Prices and information are correct at the time of writing.
 Images courtesy of Visit Suffolk.

 Dog walking sandy beaches Dunwich, Thorpeness, Aldeburgh, Suffolk.
-Dog-friendly walks. dog-friendly beaches, dog walks.
+Dog-friendly winter, summer, walks. dog-friendly beaches, dog walks.
 Dog walking staycations, what are the best dogs walks in Suffolk?
 Holiday homes to rent.
 Petcheck.UK BlogKeep reading

 \\\ PET CHECK LATEST BLOGS